sushantbramhacharya/8085_Assembly_Programs/README.md

 # 8085_Assembly_Programs
-These are done in Simulator or 8085 Microprocessor Kit 🤓🤓 Done in OpenSource Simulator called 8085 Simulator in SourceForge
+These are done in Simulator or 8085 Microprocessor Kit 🤓🤓\n Done in OpenSource Simulator called 8085 Simulator in SourceForge